art-institute-of-chicago/artic.edu/docs/images.md

 # Images

-Images on the frontend are provided by Twill's [Media Library](https://twill.io/docs/#media-library-3) as well as the Art Institute of Chicago's collections digital asset management system.
+Images on the frontend are provided by Twill's [Media Library](https://twill.io/docs/#media-library-3) as well as the Art Institute of Chicago's collections digital asset management system (DAMS) via the API.
 Eloquent models as well as our API models can provide images to the frontend.

 ## API models